-No deductions will be made in the charge for board for any fraction of a week nor for holidays nor for opening and closing weeks.
+No deduction will be made in the charge for board for any fraction of a week nor for opening and closing weeks.
+A small deduction will be made in the charge for board for students who leave the University for the period of the Christmas Holidays.